webplatform/docs/tutorials/box_dnd/index.md

 With this feature, you can be creative and make a lot of things possible.
 Dragging an image to a Windows printer dialog will immediately have the image printed.
 You can copy a song from Box to your mobile phone's drive, drag a file from Box to your IM client in order to transfer it directly to your friend, etc. This opens up endless possibilities to increase your productivity.
 See the screen shots below for some examples.

 [[Image:dnd03-dragtoprint.png|Dragging a file to the printer]]<br/>
-Dragging a file to the printer.
+''Dragging a file to the printer''

 [[Image:dnd04-dragtoim.png|Dragging a file to an IM client]]<br/>
-Dragging a file to IM client.
+''Dragging a file to an IM client''

 ==Thoughts and future improvements==